 You can also find me in these places.

-I consulted for well-known brands — including Anglo-American, Bayer, Lenovo, and Suzlon Energy — and worked alongside entrepreneurs exploring China’s vast but challenging market.
+In Beijing and Shanghai, I consulted for well-known brands — including Anglo-American, Bayer, Lenovo, and Suzlon Energy — and worked alongside entrepreneurs exploring China’s vast but challenging market.

 In mid-2011, I was ready to pursue my interest in Latin America again, and a great opportunity arose: an invitation to join a solar energy startup that was selected for Start-Up Chile, a government-sponsored entrepreneurship program.

 Start-Up Chile placed me at the center of the startup scene and gave me the opportunity to speak at events all over the country.
 Here I re-discovered my enthusiasm for the classroom, and soon started teaching university courses and public workshops.

 These days I’m based at Co-Work, a collaborative office in Santiago, where I work alongside entrepreneurs from all over the world.

 Chile has reached a great moment in its development as an entrepreneurial nation.
 Thanks to strong support from the government, universities and companies, each person has the opportunity to be part of this dynamic ecosystem.

 To compete on the constantly changing global stage, I believe that the most important skill is the ability to create unexpected connections between cultures, ideas, industries and people.
 We need a new generation of professionals that’s ready to step into new roles as true architects of change.